 Active Probes

-To ensure that as much information as possible is available at your fingertips, the IOM6 Hub can be used to increase the number of FNet ports on the iC5700 BlueBox by 4.
-Now you can combine our CAN/LIN data capture, analog and digital capture and control, and debug and trace all from one central hardware tool via our Active Probes:
+iC7max BlueBox offers 6 FNet ports for Active Probes and Add-on modules. iC5700 BlueBox together with the Hub can be used to increase the number of FNet ports by 4.
+Now you can combine our CAN/LIN data capture, analog and digital capture, and control, and debug and trace all from one central hardware tool via our Active Probes:

-By connecting two Active Probes to the IOM6 Hub of the iC5700 BlueBox, it is possible to synchronously control (run/stop) these two Active Probes.
-This is how, for instance, two applications running in parallel and on different (or the same) architectures (e.g., Aurix™ and ARM Cortex-A), can be debugged, tested, traced and profiled at the same time.
+By connecting two Active Probes to the iC7max or the Hub of the iC5700 BlueBox, it is possible to synchronously control (run/stop) these two Active Probes.
+This is how, for instance, two applications running in parallel and on different (or the same) architectures (e.g., Aurix™ and Arm Cortex-A), can be debugged, tested, traced, and profiled at the same time.

 IOM6 Hub fitted to two iC5700 connected via the FBridge port